What Is A Fidget Spinner?

 Fidget Spinners In The News

-Time Magazine recently profiled the potentially deadly fidget spinner fire problem in their article, “Your Fidget Spinner Could Burst Into Flames”.
-The story quoted Kimberly Allums of Gardendale, Al. who almost lost her home after her son’s fidget spinner caught fire.
+Time Magazine profiled the potentially deadly fidget spinner fire problem in their article titled, “Your Fidget Spinner Could Burst Into Flames.”
+The story quoted Kimberly Allums of Gardendale, Ala. who almost lost her home after her son’s fidget spinner caught fire.
 “We were about five or ten minutes from leaving the house for the day before this happened,” said Allums.

 “[My son] noticed that it burst into flames and he just started screaming.
 I was downstairs and all I heard was ‘fire, fire’ and the fidget spinner had literally — it wasn’t smoking, it was in flames.”

-Another popular online news source Gizmodo, reports that the Consumer Product Safety Commission is currently investigating fidget spinners and the subsequent injuries reportedly caused by them.
+Another popular online news source Gizmodo, reported the Consumer Product Safety Commission had been investigating fidget spinners and the subsequent injuries reportedly caused by them.
 The CPSC offered this statement:

 “Never charge a product with batteries overnight while you are sleeping.
 Always follow the manufacturer’s instructions and use the charger from the manufacturer that is designed specifically for your device.
 CPSC is also investigating reported incidents involving children and fidget spinners.
 We advise parents to keep fidget spinners away from young children, because they can choke on small parts.
 Warn older children not to put fidget spinners in their mouths.”

 These statements raise a variety of questions for people who have followed manufacturers instructions and still experienced a fidget spinner fire.
 Although some may find these events humorous, fidget spinner fires are a real and present danger.